reactGo/reactGo/README.md

 **Production**

 Run the commands below for a production build, i.e. what is deployed to Heroku.
-If you are deploying to Heroku or similar, we assume that you serving the pages over HTTPS.
+If you are deploying to Heroku or similar, we assume that you are serving the pages over HTTPS.

 ```bash
 # Clean public folder